Tiny-Feng/PoP-Exp-LEO-GME-Effect/README.md

 The final maximum linear velocity without the payload reaches 11.1m/s.
 The coils can almost keep still in the whole process.

 ![image](https://github.com/Tiny-Feng/LEO-GME-Effect-Exp/blob/main/VideoGif/Video5.gif)

+# For a complete video source file, please see the VideoSourceFile folder.